AdobeDocs/experience-manager-screens.en/help/user-guide/adobe-analytics-integration-aem-screens.md

 >[!CAUTION]
 >
->Before you configure the properties, please contact your Adobe Relationship Manager to create a ticket to obtain an **Analytics API Key** and **Analytics Project** for use with AEM Screens.
+>Before you configure the properties, contact your Adobe Relationship Manager to create a ticket to obtain an **Analytics API Key** and **Analytics Project** for use with AEM Screens.

 ![]()